 And the System Calls used to get Process ID are:

-Yes, this key combination work on Linux.
+Yes, this key combination works on Linux.
 Like Windows, this key combination can also be used to restart a system.
 The major difference is that you won’t get any message for confirmation and so, it results in an instant reboot.

 73. In Linux, how would you refer to the parallel port where devices like printers are linked?

-While in Windows you imply the parallel port as the LPT port, in case of Linux you imply it as /dev/lp.
+While in Windows you imply the parallel port as the LPT port, in the case of Linux you imply it as /dev/lp.
 In Linux, LPT1, LPT2 and LPT3 be implied as /dev/lp0, /dev/lp1, or /dev/lp2.

 No. In Linux, each device and drive have diverse designations.
 For instance, floppy drives are implied as /dev/fd0 and /dev/fd1.
 On the other side, the hard drives IDE/EIDE are implied as /dev/hda, /dev/hdb, /dev/hdc, etc.

 75. How the total memory used by LINUX can be determined?

 You need to check the overall usage of memory to realize whether the user can access the resources or whether the server is acceptable.
 Five methods can be used by Linux to determine the total memory usage.

 Following are the methods that you can use to identify the overall usage of the memory.